 4th-6th GRADERS, THERE'S AN OPPORTUNITY FOR YOU, TOO!

 If you are in 4th-6th grade, there's a program for you, too, that helps you reflect about your faith and help you practice for when you are older!
 The purpose of the Elementary Division is to offer children the opportunity to express their feelings about their Faith and Church while gaining confidence and laying the groundwork for later participation in the Junior and Senior Divisions.
 Click HERE for more information on the Elementary Division Program.

-2023 St. John Chrysostom Oratorical Festival Topics *
+2023 St. John Chrysostom Oratorical Festival Topics & Resources *

 Junior Division (Grades 7–9)

 Orthodox tradition teaches that the saints remain spiritually active beyond their earthly life.
 Discuss how we ask the Saints to intercede and pray for us and why.